ExcellentWish/first_ci_project/README.md

-images in Discography differnt sizes - fix upload with same resolution header nav would overlap discography- fix by adding margin and padding top pictures not the right sizes chrome dev tools to adjust sizing of pic media screen and max witdth creats a space in tablet view
+images in Discography differnt sizes - fix upload with same resolution header nav would overlap discography- fix by adding margin and padding top pictures not the right sizes chrome dev tools to adjust sizing of pic media screen and max witdth creats a space in tablet view fix by adjusting width lighthouse on mobile 86 changed css font import link to htim link

 -----------------------
 -----------------------------